-- 11) Click on the edge of the shape you have just drawn.
+- 10) Select the Direct Selection Tool [A] .
+This is used to edit the points in a vector shape to change its shape. - 11) Click on the edge of the shape you have just drawn.
 Small squares on each corner will mark the anchor points.
 Anchor points can be added or removed.
-We'll be doing both. - 12) Move your mouse to the right edge of the shape and position it about 20 pixels from the bottom corner (remember you can use the info panel to guide you it should be about 30 pixels from the top of the image). - 13) Right click on the edge and select Add Anchor Point. - 14) Create another anchor point positioned 20 pixels to the left of that same corner. - 15) Right click on the corner and select Delete Anchor Point.
+We'll be doing both. - 12) Move your mouse to the right edge of the shape and position it about 20 pixels from the bottom corner (remember you can use the info palette to guide you it should be about 30 pixels from the top of the image). - 13) Right click on the edge and select Add Anchor Point. - 14) Create another anchor point positioned 20 pixels to the left of that same corner. - 15) Right click on the corner and select Delete Anchor Point.
 You should now have two anchor points positioned a short distance from the corner.